EMOD-Hub/emodpy-workflow/docs/tutorials/get_started.md

 - Python
 - Linux or Windows command-line
-- Have a basic understanding of EMOD is
+- Have a basic understanding of what EMOD is

 If you have been using EMOD-HIV with DtkTools, this [comparison](../reference/dtktools_comparison.md) page will help you to understand what is different from how you have been using EMOD-HIV.